imrafaelmerino/java-fun/docs/README.md

 While languages like Haskell, Clojure, and Scala natively support persistent data structures, Java has traditionally lagged behind in this regard.

-**json-values** aims to bridge this gap, allowing Java developers to harness the power of persistent data structures when working with JSON data.
+json-values aims to bridge this gap, allowing Java developers to harness the power of persistent data structures when working with JSON data.
 Here's why this matters:

 - In FP, the focus is on functions and values, simplifying complex data manipulation.
-- By providing a purely functional approach to JSON, **json-values** opens the door to more robust and reliable code.
+- By providing a purely functional approach to JSON, json-values opens the door to more robust and reliable code.
 - Say goodbye to the traditional complexities of working with JSON objects and embrace a more straightforward, functional approach.

-With **json-values**, you can unlock the potential of FP in your Java projects, creating cleaner, more maintainable code while ensuring that performance doesn't take a back seat.
+With json-values, you can unlock the potential of FP in your Java projects, creating cleaner, more maintainable code while ensuring that performance doesn't take a back seat.
 Let's dive into how you can leverage the strength of values and functions to manipulate JSON data effectively.

 ## <a name="whatfor"><a/> What to use json-values for and when to use it

-**json-values** is a versatile library designed to simplify JSON manipulation while embracing a functional programming paradigm.
-Here are scenarios where you can benefit from using **json-values**:
+json-values is a versatile library designed to simplify JSON manipulation while embracing a functional programming paradigm.
+Here are scenarios where you can benefit from using json-values:

-- **Functional Style in Java**: If you want to work with JSON in a functional style, leveraging functions and values, * *json-values** provides a solution in Java, even in the absence of native persistent data structures.
+- **Functional Style in Java**: If you want to work with JSON in a functional style, leveraging functions and values, json-values provides a solution in Java, even in the absence of native persistent data structures.

 - **End-to-End JSON Architectures**: In architectures where JSON is the lingua franca, using a persistent JSON representation ensures both safety and efficiency.
 Think of scenarios where actors exchange JSON messages seamlessly.

-- **Streamlined JSON Manipulation**: If you frequently manipulate JSON data and seek a more declarative and less ceremonious approach, **json-values** offers a powerful API built on functional programming principles.
+- **Streamlined JSON Manipulation**: If you frequently manipulate JSON data and seek a more declarative and less ceremonious approach, json-values offers a powerful API built on functional programming principles.

-- **Property-Based Testing**: Simplify property-based testing by effortlessly generating JSON data with **json-values**, making it a breeze to explore edge cases and unexpected scenarios.
+- **Property-Based Testing**: Simplify property-based testing by effortlessly generating JSON data with json-values, making it a breeze to explore edge cases and unexpected scenarios.

 - **Efficient JSON Validation**: Create JSON specifications for efficient validation and parsing of JSON data, ensuring data integrity and accuracy.

 - **Simplicity Matters**: Embrace simplicity in your JSON manipulation.
-As the saying goes, "Immutability Changes Everything," and **json-values** brings simplicity and reliability to your code.
+As the saying goes, "Immutability Changes Everything," and json-values brings simplicity and reliability to your code.

-**json-values** empowers you to work with JSON in a more functional, efficient, and straightforward manner, offering a versatile toolkit for various use cases.
+json-values empowers you to work with JSON in a more functional, efficient, and straightforward manner, offering a versatile toolkit for various use cases.

+## <a name="notwhatfor"><a/> When not to use it

+**Avoid Overengineering**

+json-values is a powerful tool for working with JSON data in a straightforward and expressive manner.
+However, it's essential to exercise restraint and avoid creating overly complex abstractions, especially if they involve excessive use of getters and setters or intricate DSLs built on top of json-values.

+**Consider Your Design Choices**

+It's crucial to strike a balance between leveraging the capabilities of json-values and adhering to the principles of good software design.
+Creating abstractions that are more about showcasing technical prowess than addressing practical problems can lead to what's humorously referred to as "Narcissistic Design."

+**Watch "Narcissistic Design"**

+If you're interested in exploring this concept further, you can watch the thought-provoking talk titled "Narcissistic Design" by Stuart Halloway.
+This presentation offers an ironic take on the pitfalls of overengineering and the importance of keeping design decisions pragmatic and focused on solving real-world challenges.

 ## <a name="how-to"><a/> How-To

 ### <a name="jspath"><a/>JsPath: Navigating JSON Structures

-The `JsPath` class in **json-values** represents a way to pinpoint specific values within a JSON structure.
+The `JsPath` class in json-values represents a way to pinpoint specific values within a JSON structure.
 It's essentially a sequence of positions, where each position can be either a key or an index.
 There are two convenient ways to create a `JsPath`: